 DVLA Contact Number0844 453 0118

 Are you looking for the DVLA contact number?
-Number Direct is a call connection service that will connect you to the DVLA at a cost of 7p per minute to call plus your access charge which is set by your telephone operator.
-Number Direct is not associated with the DVLA.
-On our website, you will find accurate and up-to-date information and telephone numbers which you can use to get in touch with the relevant department.
+This number gives you a connection with the DVLA.
+This will cost 7p per minute to call, plus any additional call charges which are set by your operator.
+This website will give you all the information you need about the DVLA.
+Here, you will find accurate and up-to-date information and telephone numbers which you can use to get in touch with the relevant department.

 With its headquarters based in Wales, the DVLA is an organisation within the Department for Transport.
 They are responsible for maintaining more than 44 million driver records, along with over 36 million records of licensed vehicles.
 So if you have questions about your driving licence or problems with your Blue Badge they are the people to call.